snoopycrimecop/omero-guide-figure/docs/omero_figure.rst

 #.
 Click *Copy* ROIs in the *Labels* tab, select the other panels in the same row and click *Paste* to add ROIs to these panels.

-#.
-To create a Rectangle ROI indicating the region of the zoomed-in image, select the zoomed-in image on the first row and click *Copy* of the cropped region at the bottom of the *Preview* tab.

-#.
-Now select the zoomed-out **‘merged’** panel, and paste this region as an ROI by clicking *Paste* under ROIs section of the *Labels* tab.

-#.
-Repeat for other rows of the figure.
-At this point we have created the figure in the screenshot above.

 Saving and exporting figures
 ----------------------------